sagangwee/sagangwee.github.io/_books/the-willpower-instinct.md

 * Self-compassion makes people more likely to take personal responsibility.

-* "When reflecting on the future self, the brain's activation is identical to when it is considering thr traits of another person."
+* "When reflecting on the future self, the brain's activation is identical to when it is considering the traits of another person."
 Visualizing your future self can help you be more willing to invest in your future _now_.